-The federal Child Tax Credit, worth up to \$1,000 for each qualifying child under age 17, is a nonrefundable credit used to reduce the amount of tax owed.
-However, if the child tax credit exceeds that amount, the taxpayer may claim the difference as an Additional Child Tax Credit, which is a refundable credit and may be claimed by filing Form 8812: Additional Child Tax Credit with federal taxes.
+The federal Child Tax Credit, worth up to \$1,000 for each qualifying child under age 17, is a nonrefundable credit used to reduce the amount of tax actually owed.
+To the extent that the federal child tax credit might exceed the amount of tax actually owed, the taxpayer may claim the difference in the form of an Additional Child Tax Credit, which is a refundable credit.
+The Additional Child Tax Credit may be claimed by filing Form 8812: Additional Child Tax Credit with federal taxes.

 The Empire State Child Credit is a credit for children ages 4-16.
-Tax payers can claim a credit equal to the greater of \$100 times the number of children who qualify for the federal Child Tax Credit or 33% of the taxpayer's federal Child Tax Credit.
+Taxpayers can claim a credit equal to the greater of \$100 multiplied by the number of children who qualify for the federal Child Tax Credit or 33% of the taxpayer's federal Child Tax Credit.
 State Form IT-213 is used to claim the credit.

-A working family can claim the federal Child Tax Credit and the NYS Empire State Child Credit in addition to the EITCs.
+A working family can claim both the federal Child Tax Credit as well as the NYS Empire State Child Credit in addition to the EITCs.